sendgrid/docs/source/API_Reference/Webhooks/event.md

 }
 {% endcodeblock %}

-You will receive the same unique argument included with the data returned by the Event Webhook:
+You will receive the same unique argument included with the data returned to the Event Webhook:

 {% codeblock lang:json %}
 [